alarmfox/enclave-benchmark/docs/web/source/inner-working.rst

 - CONFIG_PROFILING

 .. tip::
- perf is a cli utility provided by the Linux kernel to collect  performance counters and profile applications.
-A full list of available counters (which may change depending on platform) can be obtained by  running ``perf list``.
+ perf is a CLI utility provided by the Linux kernel to collect performance counters and profile applications.
+A full list of available counters (which may change depending on the platform) can be obtained by running ``perf list``.
 More info on https://perfwiki.github.io/main/

-The application spawns a perf process which is equivilent to running the following command in the terminal:
+The application spawns a perf process which is equivalent to running the following command in the terminal:

 .. code:: sh

    perf stat --field-separator , -e <some-events> --pid <PID>

-Using the ``globals.extra_perf_events`` argument, it is possibile to extend the default list of parameters in ``src/constants.rs`` For example:
+Using the ``globals.extra_perf_events`` argument, it is possible to extend the default list of parameters in ``src/constants.rs`` For example:

 .. code:: toml